gregzb/shell_project/README.md

 ## To do section:
 - Fix unsuccessful implementations
-- pipes without popen()
-- autcomplete with indent
+- autcomplete with tab

 ## Bugs:
-- Visual glitches (cannot be fixed without non-canonical mode
+- Visual glitches (cannot be fixed without non-canonical mode)

 ## Additional Information: